-Digital Asset A digital representation of value that can be digitally traded or transferred and can be used for payment or investment purposes but does not include a digital representation of fiat currencies.
-Digital Currency A digital representation of value which is issued/transferred using a distributed ledger technology (DLT) or blockchain technology.
-It can be digitally traded and functions as medium of exchange or store of value.
+Central Bank Digital Currency A digital representation of fiat currency issued by a sovereign government or central bank.
+A central bank digital currency is considered as a new form of central bank money.
+Digital Currency Means a digital representation which is issued/transferred using a distributed ledger technology (DLT) or blockchain technology.
+It can be digitally traded and functions as medium of exchange, unit of account or store of value.
 Hard Fork A hard fork is a major update to a blockchain's protocol that is incompatible with the previous version, resulting in a permanent split into two separate networks.
-This creates a new blockchain and digital currency, requiring all nodes to upgrade to the new software and typically grants holders of the original digital currencies equivalent digital currencies on the new chain.
+This creates a new blockchain and cryptocurrency, requiring all nodes to upgrade to the new software and typically grants holders of the original tokens equivalent tokens on the new chain.
 Privacy Coin Digital currency that preserves the anonymity and obscure the flow of transaction details across the networks.
 Pseudonymous The transaction details are public, but user identities are concealed.
 Having said that, the information about the sender or recipient of digital currencies can be inferred from analysing transaction data and patterns.
 Stablecoin Digital currency issued by private entity that aims to maintain stable value relative to a specified financial asset or a basket of financial assets.
-Non-backed Digital Currency Digital currency that is neither central bank digital currency nor stablecoin.
+Traditional Cryptocurrency Digital currency that is neither central bank digital currency nor stablecoin.
 It is issued by private entity and has no formal backing or underlying asset.